Skip to main content

 Approve the OAuth scopes in Slack

 You’ll be redirected to Slack’s authorization screen.
-Pick the workspace you want to connect and review the requested scopes:
+Pick the workspace you want to connect and review the requested bot scopes:

 • users:read, users:read.email — list workspace members